Muhammadegb1/AIEngineer2025_Bootcamp/VectorDatabases/README.md

   - **id** – unique identifier of the vector (e.g., course or document ID).
   - **score** – similarity score between the query and the result.
   - **values** – the vector itself (if `include_values=True`).
 ---

-## 🧩 Multi-Level Data Aggregation
-- Course-level aggregation: one vector per course.
-- Section-level aggregation: one vector per course-section pair.

-Section-level aggregation provides finer granularity and more accurate semantic search.

----

-## ✅ Summary
-This project demonstrates how **Vector Databases** and **Pinecone** enable scalable and high-quality semantic search.
-By combining proper data preparation, embedding techniques, distance metrics, and index management, it is possible to build intelligent AI systems that retrieve information by meaning rather than keywords.